caosiyang/py-mongo-sync/README.md

 # py-mongo-sync

-It can be used to sync data from a replica set to another MongoDB deployment(standalone, replica-set or sharded-cluster).
+It synchronizes data from a replica set to another MongoDB deployment, e.g., standalone, replica set, and sharded cluster.

-It's oplog-based and provides a realtime data sync.
+It's oplog-based and provides a realtime data synchronization.

+It's written in Python 2.7.

 ## Support